 As the Professional Body for Career Development Practitioners, our Governance Structure represents a diverse range of career specialists from South Africa and abroad.

-Dr. Boitumelo Diale
+Prof. Boitumelo Diale

 Boitumelo Molebogeng ‘Tumi’ Diale is the Head of Department: Educational Psychology, Faculty of Education at the University of Johannesburg (UJ).
 She is also the Programme coordinator for the Masters in Educational Psychology (MEd Psych).
-Dr. Diale specialises in the field of Career Development and is involved in the training of Honours (registered counsellors) and Masters Educational Psychology students (educational psychologists) and BEd Senior Phase and FET undergraduate students in career development.
+Prof. Diale specialises in the field of Career Development and is involved in the training of Honours (registered counsellors) and Masters Educational Psychology students (educational psychologists) and BEd Senior Phase and FET undergraduate students in career development.
 Her niche area of research is in the field of career development across the life span and is currently focusing on the implementation of Technical Vocational Education (TVE) in senior phase of the education system.

 Mr. Puleng Phala